-Construction on a roundabout at the intersection of Point Fosdick Drive Northwest, Stone Drive Northwest, and 34th Avenue Northwest will begin April 30.
-The bulk of the work is expected to be complete by early December.
+Construction on a roundabout at the intersection of Point Fosdick Drive Northwest, Stone Drive Northwest, and 34th Avenue Northwest began April 30.
+The project is expected to be complete by early December.

 A roundabout is a circular intersection where motorists travel counterclockwise around a center island.
 This will be the first roundabout in unincorporated Pierce County built by the county.

 The roundabout will be one lane, and will feature crosswalks with flashing lights that alert motorists that a pedestrian is crossing.
 The roundabout will include an apron that trucks can drive onto if extra room is needed when turning.